Kintyre/ksconf/docs/source/dyn/cli.rst

       --hook-script COMMAND
                             Run the given command or script.
-This is run after all layer have been combined, and local directory handling, but before blacklist cleanup.
-Therefore if this command produces any unwanted files they can be removed with a '--blacklist' entry.
+This is run after all layer have been combined, and local directory handling, but before blocklist cleanup.
+Therefore if this command produces any unwanted files they can be removed with a '--blocklist' entry.
 This can be used to install python packages, for example.